Report an accessibility problem

 Additional Curriculum Information

 Students may select a thesis or applied project.
-Advising and direction in both options are under the direct supervision of an assigned faculty member.
+All students receive advising and direction from an assigned faculty member.

-The thesis option is a research-oriented program and is recommended for students planning to continue graduate studies beyond the master's degree.
-Students in the thesis option take an advanced inquiry course, and they take three credit hours of elective coursework.
-The thesis option must be defended in an oral examination before a supervisory committee of at least three faculty members, one of whom resides in another department.
+The thesis option is a research-oriented program and is recommended for students who plan to continue graduate studies beyond the master's degree.
+These students complete an advanced inquiry course and three credit hours of elective coursework.
+The thesis must be defended in an oral examination before a supervisory committee of at least three faculty members, one of whom resides in another department.

-The applied project is intended for students seeking additional knowledge and expertise relevant to professional career development.
-Students in the applied project option take CRD 530 as part of their core coursework and take nine credit hours of electives.
+The applied project is intended for students who are seeking additional knowledge and expertise relevant to their professional career development.
+These students complete CRD 530 as part of their core coursework as well as nine credit hours of electives.

 Admission requirements